null

 Stink Bugs

 While stink bugs don’t bite and aren’t interested in your food, these shield-shaped insects produce a distinctive smell (some compare it to rotting fruit) that can linger in a room.
 They range in color from green to brown and are about the size of a dime.
-Like the boxelder bug, they may become active on mild, sunny days in the winter, and you’ll discover them climbing walls and along counters.
+Like the boxelder bug, fall stink bugs go into hiding, but may become active on mild, sunny days in the winter, and you’ll discover them climbing walls and along counters.

 Learn more about stink bugs